MrPowers/mungingdata/docs/github/creating-ticketing-system-with-slack.md

   - "github"
 ---

+# Creating an IT Ticketing System with GitHub and Slack

 GitHub is great for an IT ticketing system - it's easy to create issues, set assignees, and prioritize the ticket with labels.

 The GitHub Slack integration makes it easy to create tickets directly from the Slack command line.